Kuuuube/InitSender/README.md

 #  InitSender

-Accepts Base64 featureinits newline separated including file output from [PTK led sandbox](https://github.com/Kuuuube/PTK-led-sandbox) when using the `no config` option.
+Accepts newline-separated, base64-encoded feature inits.
+Including file output from [PTK led sandbox](https://github.com/Kuuuube/PTK-led-sandbox) when using the `no config` option.

 Run either with or without command line args.